Return to Index

 Understanding and Helping

 The gifted child can be many ages at once.
 While a child's intellectual or artistic talent can appear mature, emotional development often matches that of peers of the same age.
-"Ellen can handle math a lot better than her brother who is two years older," her father says, "but if they're both squabbling about what to watch on TV, the age difference becomes really apparent and she acts just like any other whiny 6-year-old."
+"Ellen can handle math a lot better than her brother who is 2 years older," her father says, "but if they're both squabbling about what to watch on TV, the age difference becomes really apparent and she acts just like any other whiny 6-year-old."

 Many parents of gifted children were themselves gifted children and are able to empathize greatly with their children.
-"I was excited to see Mimi develop a love of art," says her father, a talented filmmaker himself, "but remembering my own need for independence as a child, I've tried to simply direct her passions, rather than foist upon her my own way of doing things."
+"I was excited to see Mimi develop a love of art," says her father, a talented filmmaker, "but remembering my own need for independence as a child, I've tried to simply direct her passions, rather than foist upon her my own way of doing things."